Black-Lesbian-Linkup/bllu-organization-components/non-profit-job-openings/Contractor (paid) Roles/ExecutiveAssistant.md

 * **Royalty Payment Structure:** A share in the organization's revenue based on bi-quarterly performance.

 **Application Process:**
-To apply for the Executive Assistant role, please submit your resume and a cover letter detailing your relevant experience and passion for Black Lesbian Linkup through [BLLU's website] (include application page link).
+To apply for the Executive Assistant role, please submit your resume and a cover letter detailing your relevant experience and passion for Black Lesbian Linkup through [Executive Assistant Application](https://forms.gle/u5S3hTNsMM6TTZsSA).